 The majority of recreational therapists are employed by hospitals or nursing care facilities, but many are also employed by the government or through retirement communities.
 They may work with surgeons, nurses, psychologists, social workers, physical therapists, or occupational therapists as they assess a patient’s progress.
 Depending on the patient, therapists may also end up traveling with the patient and his or her family to continue care on the go.

 Most recreational therapists generally need a bachelor’s degree in recreational therapy or a related field.
 Courses usually include studies on human anatomy, assessment, psychiatric terminology, disabilities, and the use of assistive devices.
-Certification is also an important part of education for therapists, and most hospitals prefer to hire certified recreational therapists.
+Certification is also an important part of education for therapists and most hospitals prefer to hire certified recreational therapists.
 The National Council for Therapeutic Recreation Certification (NCTRC) offers the Certified Therapeutic Recreation Specialist (CTRS) credential, which requires a bachelor’s degree, an internship of 560 hours, and passing an exam.
-Other pathways to getting certified include a bachelor in an unrelated field combined with additional classes and work experience, as well as passing the exam.
+Other pathways to getting certified include a bachelors in an unrelated field combined with additional classes and work experience, as well as passing the exam.

-It’s important for recreational therapists to have some key skills: compassion is a must as kindness and empathy when working with patients and their relatives can really make a big difference in how cared for a family feels.
+It’s important for recreational therapists to have some key skills: compassion is a must as is kindness and empathy when working with patients, and their relatives can really make a big difference in how cared for a family feels.
 Other important skills to have are leadership tendencies, good listening skills, patience, resourcefulness, and great communication skills.